 - The Automatic Customer by John Warrillow.
 A friend suggested this book was the catalyst for a successful new platform launch for his company.
 I had to read it after I heard that!

 - The Alliance by Reid Hoffman, Ben Casnocha, and Chris Yeh.
 This great book discusses the impact of autonomy, trust, and commercialization, especially when these elements are paired with the power of “alumni.”
 This uses the term “tour of duty” as a way employers and employees should view the workforce and business needs.
 It is a fascinating perspective.

 - The Talent Masters: Why Smart Leaders Put People Before Numbers by Bill Conaty and Ram Charan.
 One of my close advisors recommended that I read and study Ram Charan as a leading expert for boards, talent and leadership.
 I have since learned that Charan is a brilliant leader and trusted advisor to many leading organizations world-wide.
-I appreciate being pointed in his direction in 2015, and am currently re-reading this book and ready to tackle many more of his brilliant writings in the year ahead.
+I appreciate being pointed in his direction and have read many of his books since.
+I am ready to tackle many more of his brilliant writings in the year ahead.
 The authors of The Talent Masters espouse that an organization’s success hinges on the importance placed on talent.
 I find this book and it’s subtitle a true daily motivation, Why Smart Leaders Put People Before Numbers.